Frequently Asked Questions

 Can I grow fruit in the HydroVeg kit?

 Yes, we've had great success with strawberries and are trying container hanging basket blackberries this year too.
 Watch this space!
 I am sure gooseberries will work too so am going to work on that next year.
 Its fun to try these things.

 Can I grow flowers in the kit?

 Yes!
 The kit is ideal for flowers, and looks lovely with a combination of upright and trailing varieties.
 You can be creative and spectacular by having a flowing wall of hanging basket type flowers!!
 Send me your pics!!
 See some of my early pics in the picture gallery.

-The best this year have been petunias, begonias, (both upright and trailing), geraniums, million bells, and the silver green leaves that hang down.
+The best this year have been Petunias, Begonias, (both upright and trailing), Geraniums, Million bells, Fushias (upright and trailing), Verbena (which grew taller than my mum!!) and the silver green leaves that hang down.
 Really anything you would normally put in a hanging basket.

 I now put two plants in some mesh pots, one upright and one trailing to get double the effect.
 You can do this in a hydroponic system as the pot is only used to hold the plant, not grow anything in.
 Great eh!!
 Send me your ideas.
 I am lucky I have two HydroVeg kits, one for veg and one for my flower hanging garden.
 Perk of the job!!!!

 How often do I need to top up the water?